nativocloud/CIFO/CIFO_Report_Updated.md

 The primary objectives of this project are:
 1. Implement and compare different optimization algorithms
 2. Analyze convergence behavior and solution quality
-3. Evaluate the impact of different representations (including Gray coding)
+3. Evaluate the impact of different genetic operators and parameters
 4. Identify the most effective approaches for this specific problem domain

 #### 1.3 Methodology